-I'm thinking about getting a Virtual Assistant (VA).
-Any tips? #24
+I'm thinking about hiring a Virtual Assistant (VA).
+Any tips?

 Luckily for you, I’ve done all the legwork!
 And like many business owners out there, I’ve used VAs who’ve really helped me to free up my time to work on the more strategic stuff I should be doing.

 Whether you go to an agency, or hire a freelancer – there’s loads of talent out there to choose from.
 And equally – like every industry – plenty of dross too.
 So, where do you start?
 What do you look for?
 How do you make it work?

 ⚠ IMPORTANT ⚠ A Virtual Assistant is going to know a hell of a lot about your business and probably your personal life too – so it’s mega important you choose the right person for the job, and at the same time, take the right steps to protect yourself with a proper contract that’s on YOUR terms.